qeda/qeda/README.md

 lib.generateKicad 'ti_iso'
 ```

 This example will download component descriptions from [library repository](https://github.com/qeda/library/) then save them to disk and add to your custom library.
-Last string is to generate components library in KiCad format (schematics symbols for [Eeschema](http://kicad-pcb.org/discover/eeschema/) as well as PCB footprints for [PcbNew](http://kicad-pcb.org/discover/pcbnew/)).
+Last string is to generate components library in KiCad format (schematic symbols for [Eeschema](http://kicad-pcb.org/discover/eeschema/) as well as PCB footprints for [PcbNew](http://kicad-pcb.org/discover/pcbnew/)).

 _API will be documented soon._